Vanderlei Luxemburgo: Santos return

 On 8 May 2004, Luxemburgo was officially announced back at Santos on a contract until the end of 2005.
-Despite being knocked out of the 2004 Copa Libertadores by Once Caldas in the quarterfinals, he led the side to the 2004 Série A title.
+Despite being knocked out of the 2004 Copa Libertadores by Once Caldas in the quarter-finals, he led the side to the 2004 Série A title.

 Real Madrid

 On 30 December 2004, Luxemburgo was hired as Real Madrid's coach in the second half of the 2004–05 season, when Mariano García Remón was dismissed from the job.
-He led Real Madrid to seven consecutive league wins, putting them back in the title race but ended up losing it four points behind FC Barcelona.
+He led Real Madrid to seven consecutive league wins, putting them back in the title race, but ended up losing it four points behind Barcelona.

 In the following season, Real Madrid started brightly.
 However, the introduction of a new formation (the Magic Rectangle, a 4–2–2–2 formation), combined with multiple injury issues and poor performances began Luxemburgo's downfall.
 Calls for him to resign were intensified after a humiliating 0–3 home defeat to long-time rivals, Barcelona.
 He was sacked on 5 December 2005, with Real Madrid announcing Juan Ramón López Caro as his successor.

 Third spell at Santos

 On 13 December 2005, Luxemburgo signed with Santos for the third time.
 He led the club to the 2006 Campeonato Paulista title (notably fielding 12 players shortly before a match against Corinthians), and ended the season in the fourth place of the Série A.

 Luxemburgo continued with Santos in 2007 and won the Paulista again.
 He also saw Santos through the semi-finals of the 2007 Copa Libertadores, winning all the matches in the group stage and eliminating strong teams, such as Caracas in the round of 16 and América in the quarter-finals, before losing to Grêmio in the semis.
-Later Luxemburgo finished second in the Série A. In both years, 2006 and 2007, he led Santos to a Copa Libertadores berth, but still left on 13 December 2007, after failing to agree new terms.
+Later, Luxemburgo finished second in the Série A. In both years, 2006 and 2007, he led Santos to a Copa Libertadores berth, but still left on 13 December 2007, after failing to agree new terms.